 A feast fit for sheep....and goats.
 They love their morning hay.
 But, if you really want to get them excited, pull out the grain bucket.

+Look at that big o'le baby belly.
+We are expecting kids the first week of March.
 The goats always seem to find food, even with snow on the ground.
 Our poor trees are getting beat up by Nez and the girls.

 Now, go out and enjoy the snow.
 Make a snowman, build a fort.
 Or, enjoy a warm glass of tea or coffee and sit by the window, whether it be at work or home, and take it the beautiful sights.
 It will not last long.
 Summer will be here before we know it.
 Off I go, to hunt down gloves for an eager six year old.